 Did you know that January is national train your dog month?
 But this article is FAR more than about dogs and training.

-While other online articles you may find pertain to traditional tips for training, here you will find extra-ordinary tips that can apply to any animal you want to “train.”
+While other articles you may find focus on traditional training tips, here you will find extra-ordinary tips that can apply to any animal you want to “train.”

-When I was around 12, I trained my collie to do many different behaviors.
-When I was 24, I raised my now 29 year old mare from a yearling and started her riding myself.
-When I worked at the zoo, I supervised the training of a vast variety of animals.
-Zookeepers had to provide detailed training plans for any animal they wanted to work with.
+When Kim was around 12, she trained her collie to do many different behaviors.
+When she was 24, she raised her now 30 year old mare from a yearling and started her groundwork and under saddle training herself.
+When Kim worked at the Houston Zoo, she supervised the training of a vast variety of animals.
+Kim had to review and approve the zookeepers’ detailed training plans for any animal they wanted to work with, whether it was a goat, deer, coati, porcupine, bird of prey or other species.
+She was able to help troubleshoot training issues that resulted in harmonious partnerships.

 There really is an additional level that most people aren’t aware of.
 We like to call this the Heart & Soul Approach.